miacono/k3s-playground/README.md

 # K3s Learning Playground: Jellyfin & Deluge

 This repository serves as a learning environment to explore and master K3s (a lightweight Kubernetes distribution).
-The main goal is to deploy and manage two applications: Jellyfin (a media server) and Deluge (a BitTorrent client).
+The main goal is to deploy and manage two applications: Jellyfin (a media server) and Deluge (a BitTorrent client), and monitor them on Grafana (an open and composable observability platform).

 ## Contents